Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

 She expanded the Tang Empire's borders and suppressed rebellions in various regions of the country.

 These military victories helped to solidify her position as a powerful and capable leader and expanded China's influence and reach.
+Although she did have some failures as well, including some against the Tibetan Empire.

 Education and scholarship were also important priorities for Wu, and she established several institutions of higher learning during her reign.